 Recently Solange took to Twitter to talk about her natural hair and stated that her hair is not important and that she doesn’t encourage “it to be important” to others either.
 However I would have to disagree and say that for black women, due to historical events, hair should be very important because of the deep rooted damage it has done to many of us.
 Our wonderful kinks and curls gets the world wondering with awe of our rich Afro Caribbean roots and culture that we should not be ashamed of.
-How the men and ladies of the 50s and 60s embraced their afros portrayed a significant defiance to the repressive attitude the white man forced upon blacks over the decades past.
+How the men and ladies of the late 60s to the 70s embraced their afros portrayed a significant defiance to the repressive attitudes Western society forced upon blacks over the decades past.
 I did not want to fall prey to a situation where a man [potential husband] would fall accustomed to the weaves and extensions I would wear, and then when it came to taking it off and showing my natural hair would then feel some type of way.
 Just imagine your loved one saying to you “Oh honey, when are you going to put back your weave?”
 Say what?
 No thanks.

 “Just another topic used to divide black women”

-During the time of the civil rights movements, black people were more united than ever since there was a growingly strong awareness of their worth, advocated through the voices of prominent female civil rights activists such as Kathleen Cleaver, Angela Davis, and amongst others.
+During the time of the civil rights movements, black people were more united than ever since there was a growing strong awareness of their worth, advocated through the voices of prominent female civil rights activists such as Kathleen Cleaver, Angela Davis, and others.
+Although, to note, there were many things they stood for that I disagree with.
 A time when black people loved and respected one another.
 Our identity does not lie within the weaves and extensions that we wear but in the texture that grows out from our blesséd roots.

 That is the truth, but why can’t we enjoy the time it takes to style our hair, after all there are natural protective hairstyles that can be done on individuals to last them for more than a week.
 Just as people leave extra time to do their makeup, why can’t it be the same for doing our hair?
 Remember God made no mistake in designing the type of hair everyone has, therefore we need to be more acceptant and cherish our own hair more.
 Yes, for some, kinky curly can be very high maintenance, but today we are fortunate for the numerous amount of information and products available to help us look after our hair and make styling it more manageable.